 Then a popular vote took place to consider if Sikkim would be part of India, but that failed.
 So the first Prime Minister of India Jawaharlal Nehru decided to keep Sikkim under protectorate status... meaning that Sikkim would continue to function independently under the monarchy but its defence, external communication & diplomacy would be controlled by India.

-India all along considered the King of Sikkim (Thondup Namgyal) as a political threat and causing rebellion within Sikkim for an independent country.
-This became apparent when his wife Hope Cook (of American origin) published an article stating unauthorized possession of several Sikkmese properties by India.
+Indian Government all along considered the King of Sikkim (Palden Thondup Namgyal) as a political threat and causing internal rebellion to retain Sikkim under his independent monarchy.
+This became apparent when his wife Hope Cooke (of American origin) published an article stating unauthorized possession of several Sikkmese properties by India.
 In April 1975, the Indian army arrested the King of Sikkim and imprisoned him.